Laplace transform: s-domain equivalent circuits and impedances

-The Laplace transform is often used in circuit analysis, and simple conversions to the s-domain of circuit elements can be made.
+The Laplace transform is often used in circuit analysis by conversions to the s-domain of circuit elements.
 Circuit elements can be transformed into impedances, very similar to phasor impedances.

 Here is a summary of equivalents:

 Note that the resistor is exactly the same in the time domain and the s-domain.
 The sources are put in if there are initial conditions on the circuit elements.
 For example, if a capacitor has an initial voltage across it, or if the inductor has an initial current through it, the sources inserted in the s-domain account for that.

-The equivalents for current and voltage sources are simply derived from the transformations in the table above.
+The equivalents for current and voltage sources are derived from the transformations in the table above.

 Examples and applications

 The Laplace transform is used frequently in engineering and physics; the output of a linear time-invariant system can be calculated by convolving its unit impulse response with the input signal.
 Performing this calculation in Laplace space turns the convolution into a multiplication; the latter being easier to solve because of its algebraic form.
 For more information, see control theory.
 The Laplace transform is invertible on a large class of functions.
-Given a simple mathematical or functional description of an input or output to a system, the Laplace transform provides an alternative functional description that often simplifies the process of analyzing the behavior of the system, or in synthesizing a new system based on a set of specifications.
+Given a mathematical or functional description of an input or output to a system, the Laplace transform provides an alternative functional description that often simplifies the process of analyzing the behavior of the system, or in synthesizing a new system based on a set of specifications.

 The Laplace transform can also be used to solve differential equations and is used extensively in mechanical engineering and electrical engineering.
 The Laplace transform reduces a linear differential equation to an algebraic equation, which can then be solved by the formal rules of algebra.
 The original differential equation can then be solved by applying the inverse Laplace transform.
 English electrical engineer Oliver Heaviside first proposed a similar scheme, although without using the Laplace transform; and the resulting operational calculus is credited as the Heaviside calculus.